 - a.
-Change detail report create and distribute change detail report upon request and make available to the public in accordance with FOI § 1-210.
+Change detail report create and distribute change detail report upon request and make available to the public in accordance with FOI (§ 1-210).
 Registrars shall compile a list of: (1) electors added, restored, removed or erased from the active and inactive registry lists (2) changes made to elector's name, address or party affiliation and Registrar's corrections, plus (3) electors who were sent canvass notices and who replied to such notices.
 Such list shall include, elector's (A) name, (B) former name, (C) address, (D) former address, (E) voting district, and (F) party affiliation, if any. (§ 9-50a) - b.
-File monthly, an updated list of active electors, with Town Clerk (§ 9-23) Has the § 9-23_requirement for Registrars to file monthly, an updated list of active electors, with the Town Clerk been eliminated by PA11-173?
+File monthly, an updated list of active electors, with Town Clerk (§ 9-23) Has the § 9-23\requirement for Registrars to file monthly, an updated list of active electors, with the Town Clerk been eliminated by PA11-173?
 PA11-173 eliminated the requirement to compile the list monthly and deadline to complete the required list?
 Is what PA11-173 calls "the list" the updated list of active electors?
 (Waiting for answer from SOTS) - c.
-Print an Inactive Voter List with names and addresses of electors removed from registry list and post remedies 5 weeks before election, in a place readily accessible to the public. (§ 9-35, 9-35a & 9-64a). - d.
-Print an Active and Inactive Official Voter List for use at the polls (§ 9-23g(c), 9-35 & 9-42(c), 9-54). - e.
-Enrollment Lists for town committee primary, state, district and municipal primary (§ 9-54, 9-55). - f.
+Print an Inactive Voter List with names and addresses of electors removed from registry list and post remedies 5 weeks before election, in a place readily accessible to the public. (§§ 9-35, 9-35a & 9-64a). - d.
+Print an Active and Inactive Official Voter List for use at the polls (§§ 9-23g(c), 9-35 & 9-42(c), 9-54). - e.
+Enrollment Lists for town committee primary, state, district and municipal primary (§§ 9-54, 9-55). - f.
 Print a certified Preliminary Registry List (signed by both Registrars) and post it in a place readily accessible for public inspection within the municipal building on or before Saturday the fifth week before each regular election. (§ 9-36). - g.
 Give, upon request, a copy of the preliminary registry list to any candidate for election. (§ 9-36). - h.
 Distribute, upon request, copies of the preliminary registry list. (§ 9-36). - i.
-File with Town Clerk and make available for public inspection a certified corrected final registry list before every election or primary. (§ 9-37, 9-38, 9-172a,b). - j.
+File with Town Clerk and make available for public inspection a certified corrected final registry list before every election or primary. (§§ 9-37, 9-38, 9-172a,b). - j.
 Give, upon request, a copy of the final Registry List to any candidate for election. (§ 9-39). - k.
 Print copy of Final Registry List and have available for public use in the office (§ 9-39). - Q. CVRS (CONNVERSE) is the state-wide centralized voter registration system.
-This computerized system designed and maintained by the Secretary of the State includes: - a. voter registration information prescribed by the Secretary, a.
+This computerized system designed and maintained by the Secretary of the State includes: - a. voter registration information prescribed by the Secretary, - b. information contained in applications for admission as electors described in (§ 9-20), - c. information needed to compile registry lists and enrollment lists under § 9-35 and (§ 9-54), - d. information required by statute, and other information used to comply with the provisions of this title (§ 9-50a). - R. SPANISH TRANSLATORS a.
 In affected municipalities, Registrars shall either employ or retain on a stand-by basis a Spanish speaking person or persons to assist Spanish speaking electors and citizens (Reg 9-4-1)